Ramadhani-Yassin/chwaka-house-HMS/README.md

 ### Installation and Configuration

-**1.** You can install QloApps easily after downloading QloApps.
+**1.** You can install The Chwaka House (QloApps) easily after downloading.
 There are easy steps for the installation process.
 Please visit [QloApps Installation Guide](https://qloapps.com/install-qloapps/) and follow the steps for the successful installation.

 **2.** Or you can install QloApps with docker image.
 For the docker image of QloApps, please visit [Dockerize image of QloApps](https://hub.docker.com/r/webkul/qloapps_docker) <br>
 * Docker pull command